Paul Rainwater: Career

 In his military role, Rainwater served in Operation Enduring Freedom as part of the Army's early entry module immediately following the September 11 attacks and as a finance officer, civil affairs plans officer, and as the deputy adjutant general for the theater of operations during Operation Iraqi Freedom.
 In his military role, Rainwater was awarded the Legion of Merit, the Bronze Star, the Meritorious Service Medal, the Joint Service Achievement Medal, the Army Commendation Medal, the Army Achievement Medal, and the Combat Action Badge.

 Rainwater serves as a consultant for Cornerstone Government Affairs, is a principal with Rainwater Consulting, LLC., and is a partner with the disaster response/recovery firm Plexos Group.

 In early 2017, it was speculated that Rainwater would be selected to serve as Director of the Federal Emergency Management Agency in the Donald Trump Administration.
 Brock Long, the former head of the Alabama Emergency Management Agency was ultimately selected.
+In late 2023, Louisiana Governor Jeff Landry appointed Rainwater to the governor's statewide transition team.
+In early 2024, Governor Landry appointed Rainwater the chair of a task force charged with reviewing and providing recommendations on how to improve the Sewerage and Water Board of New Orleans.

 Rainwater lives in Baton Rouge, Louisiana.